 5) Hardware or physical damage:

-If your phone suffers physical damage in a way that it affects the motherboard or bios chip, the phone will no longer boot.
+If your phone suffers physical damage in a way that affects the motherboard or bios chip, the phone will no longer boot.
 Water damage or falling from a substantial height can cause such problems.

 This is so easy to recover data from a bricked android phone right.
 But even then we can take some precautions to avoid bricking of a phone.